svetzal/mojentic-mcp/docs/api/http-server.md

 # Create a JSON-RPC handler with tools
 rpc_handler = JsonRpcHandler(tools=[CurrentDateTimeTool()])

-# Create an HTTP MCP server
+# Create an HTTP MCP server with the default path ("/jsonrpc")
 server = HttpMcpServer(rpc_handler)

+# Or create an HTTP MCP server with a custom path
+# server = HttpMcpServer(rpc_handler, path="/custom-path")
 ```

 ### Methods